ptrsym/MAD-MyFavouritePlaces/readme.md

-implementing map view/set functions some unknown error is causing all map related loading/viewing to not render making troubleshooting and function testing somewhat difficult trying to complete all requirements regardless
+implementing map view/set functions some unknown error is causing all map related loading/viewing to not render making troubleshooting and function testing somewhat difficult trying to complete all requirements regardless using both async and callback functions from lecture to  get familiar with concepts

 ### Video 2